Find Your Tour

 • Airport-Hotel-Airport transfer in a private vehicle.

-• Domestic flight from Kathmandu as per itinerary.
+• Domestic flight from Kathmandu as per the itinerary.

-• Expedition Stuffs Transportation: Necessary all equipment Transportation for all Members and Staffs from Kathmandu.
+• Expedition Stuffs Transportation: All necessary equipment, transportation for all Members and Staff from Kathmandu.

-• Luggage Up to 70 Kg per member for personal baggage during the trek carried by porters or Yaks.
+• Luggage up to 70 Kg per member for personal baggage during the trek is carried by porters or Yaks.

-• One Porter per member from Lukla to Base camp and return back.
+• One Porter per member from Lukla to Base Camp and return.

-• Experienced and well-trained Base Camp Cook & kitchen staffs.
+• Experienced and well-trained Base Camp Cook & kitchen staff.

-• All Nepalese staffs & porter’s daily wages, salary, equipment, insurances and other expenses.
+• All Nepalese staff & porters’ daily wages, salary, equipment, insurances, and other expenses.

-• Summit Oxygen cylinder: 5 oxygen bottles (4 liters.) for each member and 3-oxygen bottle for each high-altitude Sherpa.
+• Summit Oxygen cylinder: 5 oxygen bottles (4 liters) for each member and 3 oxygen bottles for each high-altitude Sherpa.

-• 1 Set of Summit Oxygen mask for each member and high-altitude Sherpa.
+• 1 Set of Summit oxygen masks for each member and high-altitude Sherpa.

 • 1 Rescue sled (Gamow bag) for emergency.

-• Satellite Phone for emergency communication carrying by Sherpa, also available for members with appropriate charge.
+• Satellite Phone for emergency communication carried by the Sherpa, also available for members at an appropriate charge.

-• Satellite Phone / walkie-talkie permits for all the expedition members and staffs.
+• Satellite Phone/walkie-talkie permits for all the expedition members and staff.

-• Comprehensive Medical kit for members and staffs.
+• Comprehensive Medical kit for members and staff.

 • Climbing Certificate.